opendevstack/ods-core/ods-devenv/README.md

 Note: in the default configuration, run-on-aws.sh will configure a security group that allows access to ports 22 and 3389.
 If a different security group or a more restrictive VPC is used, this simple and insecure approach will most probably not work any more and different means are required.
 E.g. see AWS SSM below.
 ### via AWS SSM
-All ODS box instances derived from the custom ODS CentOS 7.8 2003 base image come with the AWS Systems Manager Agent installed.
+All ODS box instances derived from the custom ODS CentOS 7.8 2003 base image come with the AWS Systems Manager Agent pre-installed.
 AWS SSM can be used to do port forwarding from the local workstation to the ODS box on AWS EC2.
 RDP or ssh sessions can be tunneled through that way.

 Prerequisites:
 -   Access to the AWS account hosting the EC2 instance